gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 ![](/static/img/posts/2015_03/workspace.gif)

 **Step 3** &nbsp;
-If you click on the `Sources` tab at the top of your dev tools, you should see the folder you added in Step 2 in the left hand pannel.
+If you click on the `Sources` tab at the top of your dev tools, you should see the folder you added in Step 2 in the left hand panel.
 If you don't see this left panel, click on the small expand arrow toward the top left of your dev tools window.

 **Step 4** &nbsp;
 Now you want to map the source file for your outputted CSS.
 For instance, my compiled CSS is called `screen.css`, so I'm to mapping that to the `screen.scss`.
-Control click on the `screen.scss` file and select `Map to Network Reource` from the contexual menu.
+Control click on the `screen.scss` file and select `Map to Network Resource` from the contextual menu.

 ![](/static/img/posts/2015_03/map_to_resource.gif)

 **Step 5** &nbsp;
-In the workspaces pop up that apears after you select your map to network resources file, select the same file and hit return.
+In the workspaces pop up that appears after you select your map to network resources file, select the same file and hit return.

 ![](/static/img/posts/2015_03/after_resource.gif)